nginx/nginx/ECH-build.md

 ## Configuration

-To enable ECH for an NGINX instance, configure a set of file names via one or more `ssl_echfile` directives where that specifies a set of ECH PEM key files.
+To enable ECH for an NGINX instance, configure a set of file names via one or more `ssl_ech_file` directives where that specifies a set of ECH PEM key files.
-The `ssl_echfile` directives can be in the "http" or "server" sections of an NGINX configuration as shown in the example below.
+The `ssl_ech_file` directives can be in the "http" or "server" sections of an NGINX configuration as shown in the example below.

 The NGINX deployment needs to include a virtual server that matches the ECH